 A range of programs are offered based on needs identified by women faculty at BUMC, including seminars, mentor and mentee training, panel discussion and networking events, a lending library of books, and online resources.
 Programming is overseen by a Women’s Leadership Advisory Board with the goal of promoting gender equity at BUMC.

 The WLP is a longitudinal program for BUMC women faculty in leadership roles.
 The program uses self-assessment and reflection, experiential learning, and peer and senior mentorship to provide faculty with the tools necessary to navigate a successful career in academic medicine, and to foster leadership skills that enable participants to positively affect change from where they stand.
 Participants meet on Wednesday afternoons from 3-5 PM for 15 sessions from September to June.
-Applications will open on March 4, 2019 – April 8th for the AY20 program.
+AY20-21 applications will be open March 6th, 2020 to April 6th, 2020.